wh-alice/mig_visualstudio/vs/data-tools/how-to--start-the-tableadapter-configuration-wizard.md

 ---
-title: "How to: Start the TableAdapter Configuration Wizard | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Start the TableAdapter Configuration Wizard" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"